 - Cover the sauce pan, bring the broth to a boil, and then simmer the broth on low heat for 10 minutes.

-- Add mussels and sausage into the boiling broth, cover the sauce pan with a lid.
+- Add mussels and sausage into the boiling broth, then cover the sauce pan with a lid.
 Cook the mussels and sausage for 4 to 5 minutes on medium heat.
 When all of the mussels open up, turn off the heat.